 Root-level or business-level cost allocation involves distributing the total costs incurred by a company to its various departments, products, or services.
-This process ensures that each segment of the business accurately reflects its share of the overall expenses, leading to more precise financial analysis, budgeting, and pricing decisions
+This process ensures that each segment of the business accurately reflects its share of the overall expenses, leading to more precise financial analysis, budgeting, and pricing decisions.

 Steps to create cost allocation at the business/root level: